Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

 `name` is either the header name, URI named capture (in the route path), or the query parameter name, respectively.

 ## Use case examples
-### Using OpenAI SDK with Multiple Models on the Same Provider
+### Use OpenAI SDK with multiple models on the same provider

 To read the desired model from the user, rather than hard coding it into the plugin config for each route, you can read it from a path parameter, for example: